ValDelch/PM_tSNE/README.md

 ### Verification :

-If matplotlib is installed in addition to dependencies, you can try...
+If matplotlib is installed, you can try...

 ```python
 >> python test_PM.py